microsoft/DataConnectors/samples/MyGraph/README.md

 ![Graph query results](../../blobs/graph9.png)

-You can now build your project in Visual Studio to create a compiled extension file, and deploy it to your `PQ_ExtensionDirectory`.
+You can now build your project in Visual Studio to create a compiled extension file, and deploy it to your Custom Connectors directory.
 Your new data source should now appear in the Get Data dialog the next time you launch Power BI Desktop.